mangpo/greenthumb/documentations/new-isa.md

 ```
 where `progstate` is defined at the top of `armdemo-machine.rkt` as a macro for creating a vector with two entries.
 The first entry of our program state contains a vector of register's values, and the second entry contains memory.

-Notice that in an actual processor, the number of registers is usally fixed, but the number of registers in a piece of code we want to optimize is usually less than the number of available registers.
+Notice that in an actual processor, the number of registers is usually fixed, but the number of registers in a piece of code we want to optimize is usually less than the number of available registers.
 Therefore, we use `config` to represent number of registers of interest.
 The smaller the number of registers (smaller program state in general) the faster the superoptimizer can run.
 Now, you may ask, how does `config` get set?
 We can manually set `config` when creating `armdemo-machine%` in `test-simulator.rkt` and `test-search.rkt`.
 We can also extract `config` from analyzing the code we want to optimize (which will be explained later in **Step 7**)

 In general, a program state must be a **mutable object**, so we use vectors instead of lists.
 This is important to make the bidirectional search strategy work for the enumerative superoptimizer.